Please click here to download/view our patient bill of rights in a PDF format.

 IF YOU HAVE A CONCERN:

-- Please contact the Visiting Nurse Association at 476-3101 and request to speak with the Nursing Manager or Director of Nursing Services.
+- Please contact Nascentia Health at (315) 477-4663 and request to speak with the Vice President of Patient Services

 - If you are not satisfied with the attempts to resolve your concern, you have the right to address complaints to the New York State Department of Health through the Home Health Agency Hotline at 1-800-628-5972 9:00 AM – 4:00 PM Monday – Friday or 315-477-8472.